 Rice and its surrounding neighborhoods were a big part of my childhood.
 My family frequently dined at the La Madeleine in Rice Village.
 I went to pool parties at my friends’ houses in the neighborhood of West University.
 My dad took me along to the annual “Turkish night” on Rice’s campus.
 You would think that growing up in Houston would make Rice feel all too familiar when I arrived on campus my freshman year.
-Yet, there is more to Rice than I could have expected at the time.
+Yet, there is so much more to Rice than I could have expected at the time.

 Going to school in Houston and having “Home” so close by has been a wonderful experience.
 Still, Rice quickly became my home away from home; it felt like a whole new world to me.
 I realized I had two addresses in Houston; two very different parts of town that were each really cool in their own way.
 At Rice, I am within walking distance of Hermann Park, the Zoo, the museums, and Rice Village.
 At home, my local 24-hour Shipley’s donuts was close by and the lively City Centre was a short drive away.
-I used to live in West Houston and just recently moved to Katy, a suburb of Houston, which also has its own distinct venues, shops, and restaurants that I am still growing accustomed to.
+I used to live in West Houston and just recently moved to a suburb farther out of the city, which also has its own distinct venues, shops, and restaurants that I am still growing accustomed to.
 One of my favorite things about Houston is how huge and diverse it truly is.
 There is always somewhere new to explore – even in the areas I frequent the most around Rice, such as Rice Village (which has expanded quite a bit this past year, building new restaurants, featuring more food truck options, incorporating different murals and art pieces throughout its streets, and displaying Rice banners on streetlights and signs).